The International Hydropower Association (IHA) is a non-profit membership organisation and the voice of sustainable hydropower.

 Since we were founded a quarter of a century ago, the hydropower sector has seen tremendous growth – more than doubling in size to over 1,300 GW today.
 But even this is not enough to meet the carbon reduction targets set in the Paris Agreement.

-The International Renewable Energy Agency (IRENA) has stated that, by 2050, worldwide hydropower installed capacity will need to reach 2,150 GW, with 600 GW of existing capacity needing to be upgraded.
+The International Renewable Energy Agency (IRENA) has predicted that, by 2050, worldwide hydropower installed capacity will need to reach 2,150 GW.

 As an association, we believe that all new hydropower projects should be developed and operated responsibly, and sustainably.

 IHA's mission is to advance sustainable hydropower by building and sharing knowledge on its role in renewable energy systems, responsible freshwater management and climate change solutions.

 We seek to deliver on our mission through advocacy, research and policy initiatives and championing sustainable good practices.